Dhool: Critical reception

-Upon release in January 2003, the film was financially successful, despite opening alongside other prominent ventures such as the Kamal Haasan-Madhavan starrer Anbe Sivam and Vijay's Vaseegara.
 Aarkhay of Rediff.com review praised Vikram's enactment citing that "Vikram is at his peak" and that "he seems as much at home with comedy as with action, in romance as in emotional sequences".
 Malathi Rangarajan of The Hindu said, "Vikram's brain-brawn combo does help sustain the tempo.
 It's only that there's nothing new that "Dhool" offers.
 But as long as the till keeps ringing, little else matters, you suppose".
-The film became a major success and cemented Vikram's status as a matinée idol in Tamil Nadu.
+Sify wrote, "Vikram's Dhool is a typical omnibus masala concoction serving all the nine rasas that go into a typical pot-boiler meant for the front-benchers.
+The verdict right away is not bad, if you are the type who love unadulterated kichidi entertainers.
+Still it could have been a whole lot better, if the climax hadn't gone irrevocably loony".
+Visual Dasan of Kalki called the film a same old commercial film which entertains calling it a dosa served as a pizza while praising the performances of all star cast and concluded saying Dharani, the director who has given importance to the message of giving pizza to be baked in a bullet train that is moving at a stormy speed, like ginger juice for digestion, can now be called an action director.